pahyde/modulo/README.md

 But we all have limited capacity and sleep is important.

 If only there was a way to channel the motivation at the end of one day into the infinite potential of the next.
-Like a modulus operator that could take the desire and energy at the last index of the day and map it into the 0th index of the next.. yeah that would be great.
+Like a modulo operator that could take the desire and energy at the last index of the day and map it into the 0th index of the next.. yeah that would be great.